thisissoon/standups-backend/README.md

 * parseData: `process.env.PARSE_DATA`,
 * serverPort: `process.env.SERVER_PORT`

 Furthermore, there are three preset modes to set the above values appropriately; `test`, `dev`, and `prod`.
-These can be activating by setting the node environment variable `NODE_ENV` equal to the desired mode.
+These can be activated by setting the node environment variable `NODE_ENV` equal to the desired mode.
 For example:

 `NODE_ENV=dev npm start`